Sarah Lawrence sex cult member sentenced to 4.5 years in prison

 Isabell Pollok, 31, pleaded guilty in September to a single count of participating in a money laundering scheme by forcing one of his victims into prostitution.

-At the Manhattan court on Wednesday, US District Court Judge Lewis Liman said Pollok’s “sophisticated” had involved “extreme and sadistic violence”.
+At the Manhattan federal court on Wednesday, US District Court Judge Lewis Liman said Pollok’s “sophisticated” had involved “extreme and sadistic violence”.

-“Your crime was an extremely serious one,” Mr Liman told her.
+“Your crime was an extremely serious one,” Mr Liman told her, according to Law and Crime.

 “It lasted a long time.
 It caused immense harm to its victims, destroying lives in the process.”

-Pollok apologised through tears at the sentencing, saying that her former mentor had “controlled me in ways I cannot understand,” according to Law and Crime.
+Pollok apologised through tears at the sentencing, saying that her former mentor had “controlled me in ways I cannot understand,” Law and Crime reported.

-Pollok met Larry Ray as a teenager at Sarah Lawrence College, an elite college for liberal arts in New York, when he moved into a student dorm room in 2010.
+Pollok had been best friends with Talia Ray in 2010 when her father Larry Ray moved into a communal student dorm room at Sarah Lawrence College, an elite college for liberal arts in New York.

+Ray, who was sentenced to 60 years in prison for sex trafficking and racketeering in January, manipulated the students into believing he was a guru and convinced them that they had to repay him for committing crimes against him.

+He used violence, psychological abuse and sexual coercion to control several students over a decade-long period.